Free-Grained Hierarchical Visual Recognition: Benchmarks for Free-Grained Recognition

-To build a realistic free-grain training dataset, we prune hierarchical labels using large vision–language models as a proxy for visual–semantic ambiguity: CLIP~\citep{ref:clip_2021} for \dataINReal and BioCLIP~\citep{bioclip_2024_CVPR} for \dataInatReal and \dataCUBReal.
-Although these models are not explicitly designed to measure ambiguity, their zero-shot confidence consistently correlates with visual distinctiveness (Fig.~\ref{fig:label_proportion}).
-Moreover, since label annotation is affected by annotator expertise or error, this proxy offers a practical approximation.
+To build realistic free-grain training sets, we prune hierarchical labels using large vision–language models: CLIP~\citep{ref:clip_2021} for \dataINReal and BioCLIP~\citep{bioclip_2024_CVPR} for \dataInatReal and \dataCUBReal.
+While these models are not designed to measure ambiguity, their zero-shot confidences indicate when fine-grained labels are less reliable, whether due to limited visual detail, annotation difficulty, or inconsistent expertise.
+Fig.~\ref{fig:label_proportion} shows that this results in mixed-granularity supervision patterns that often follow such visual ambiguity, with distant or less discernible instances labeled more coarsely and clearer ones labeled more finely.

-We adopt CLIP’s prompt-ensemble strategy (e.g., \textit{a photo of a [class]}, \textit{art of a [class]}) and compute average confidence for fine-grained and subordinate levels.
-Labels are retained based on prediction correctness: \textbf{(1)} If both fine-grained and subordinate are correct, we keep all labels. \textbf{(2)} If only subordinate is correct, we keep up to that level. \textbf{(3)} Otherwise, only the basic label is kept.
-We further prune subordinate labels proportionally to the fine-grained removal rate per class.
+We adopt CLIP’s prompt-ensemble strategy (e.g., \textit{a photo of a [class]}) and assign labels from coarse to fine based on prediction correctness: \textbf{(1)} We always retain the \emph{basic} label. \textbf{(2)} If the subordinate prediction is correct, we retain the \emph{subordinate} label. \textbf{(3)} If both subordinate and fine-grained predictions are correct, we retain the \emph{fine-grained} label.
+This defines the deepest available label for each image, with higher-level labels assumed from the given taxonomy.
+Since relying solely on foundation models' predictions can produce biased label distributions, we further remove a portion of subordinate labels based on the fine-grained removal rate per class, introducing more challenging supervision.

+This pruning only removes labels and introduces no additional semantic information; it may even increase difficulty by discarding labels of harder examples.
+While we use CLIP and BioCLIP, similar pruning can be performed with other foundation models or ensembles (e.g., removing labels consistently mispredicted across models).